sayor20/My-Coding-Experience/README.md

-# My-Coding-Experience
+# Scrap

-This is a repository of all my daily small programs.
+This is a repository of all my POJO programs.